With horse logging, you can profitably work small tracts of forestland, remove logs from hard-to-reach places, and minimize your environmental impact.

 Hiring a Horse Logger

 Once you’ve looked at all the options and decided to use sustainable forestry for your timber stand, how do you locate a horse logger?
 Local foresters are often the best way to find loggers in your area — both mainstream and equine.
 You also can inquire at local feed stores and tack shops, since horse folk in the community are likely to know each other — be sure to check bulletin boards and advertisements taped to windows, too.
 To see the horse teams in action and come face-to-face with local loggers, attend area horse shows and pulls.
 You may also find local groups devoted to specific draft horse breeds, which may lead you to a horse logger.
 And check out Rural Heritage, a publication that supports logging and farming.
-Its Web site has a comprehensive listing of professional horse loggers across North America, including biographies and contact information (look under “logging camp”).
+The Rural Heritage web site has a comprehensive listing of professional horse loggers across North America, including biographies and contact information (look under “logging camp”).
 The magazine Small Farmer’s Journal includes lots of material about working with horses.
-You can also contact the HHFF — see “Resources” below.
+You can also contact the HHFF.

 Common Sense Forestry

 Information on a long-term approach to sustainable forest management.

 “Natural horsemanship” seeks to develop an intuitive interaction between horses and humans that fosters willingness in the horse, plus communication near telepathy called “feel.”